Transform Membership, or Individual Programme?

 Working on mental health takes time.
 It's never just a quick fix.
-Using medical testing if necessary, coaching and support, alongside meal plans and recommended supplements, our membership packages give us the time and space to support you in understanding the impact that physical factors may be having on your mental wellbeing.
+Using medical testing if necessary, coaching and support, alongside meal plans and recommended supplements, working with us individually gives us the time and space to support you in understanding the impact that physical factors may be having on your mental wellbeing.
 But if you just want to start by nudging your habits back to more healthy ones with the support of our community, then Transform membership is the way to go.

 The four main pillars of nutrition for mental health.